nithyasarathim/nithyasarathim/README.md

 # 💫 About Me:
 I'm Nithya Sarathi, an aspiring full-stack developer who's diving headfirst into the MERN stack (because why settle for less?).
 Expanding my toolkit with Django, Flask, and whatever new framework pops up next week.
-I dabble in DSA and DBMS, and I can code in C, C++, Python, Java, and JavaScript—because why not do everything at once?<br>
+I dabble in DSA and DBMS, and I can code in C, C++, Python, Java, and JavaScript—because why not do everything at once?
+Still learning to implement AI in Full Stack Projects<br>

 ## 🌐 Socials: